-As an aside, and as we have already observed in note 166, the host-IMP (IMP-host) interface is, of course, neither a layer nor a protocol.
+As an aside, and as we have already observed in note 163, the host-IMP (IMP-host) interface is, of course, neither a layer nor a protocol.
 Much rather, it is an interface making available the services of the IMP subnetwork layer, specifically its source-IMP-to-destination-IMP protocol.
 (See also Tanenbaum 2002, pp. 44 f., 48 f. and Day 2008, pp. 7 ff. for discussions of the terminologies of layer, protocol, service, and interface.)

 204 (73).
 ICP refers to Initial Connection Protocol, a "third level" protocol at the Arpanet's early host layer to be used in order to connect processes between two hosts.
 See Postel's 1971 RFC 165 and the various RFCs leading up to it.
-At first, it was thought that such a general mechanism was needed to establish connections between peer processes; however, it quickly turned out that this was actually unnecessary (Walden 1972a; Bressler et al. 1972a), and was later (with the introduction of TCP) abandoned in favor of the notion of (well known) ports at which receiving processes would 'listen' (or not), rather than having a separate processes.
+At first, it was thought that such a general mechanism was needed to establish connections between peer processes; however, it quickly turned out that this was actually unnecessary (Walden 1972a; Bressler et al. 1972a), and was later (with the introduction of TCP) abandoned in favor of the notion of (well known) ports at which receiving processes would 'listen' (or not), rather than having a separate process setting up explicit connections on behalf of the eventual application processes.